ayushmanbt/Portfolio2.0/pages/_posts/firstPost.md

     export default App;
 ```

-at first I imported the useDispatch function and initialized it as dispatch_control.
-Now dispatch_control will contain the function returned by the **useDispatch()** which will finally let us to dispatch an action.
+at first, I imported the useDispatch function and initialized it as dispatch_control.
+Now dispatch_control will contain the function returned by the **useDispatch()** which will finally let us dispatch an action.
 All that is now left is to import the action and use it using dispatch_control:

 ```JS
     import React from 'react';